 Australia: February 11, 1997

 As you know, Srila Narayana Maharaja's classes are mostly all philosophical, with practical application.
 But sometimes he also gives practical instructions, in Deity worship and other areas.
-While looking for something else, we accidentally came across this excerpt from one of his classes explaining some brahminical rules and regulations for serving the Deity.
-We think you will enjoy it:]
+While looking for something else, we accidentally came across this excerpt from one of his classes explaining some brahminical rules and regulations for serving the Deity:]

 My Guru Maharaja, Srila Bhakti Prajnana Kesava Gosvami Maharaja, used to teach all this to us.
 When you are going to give any water from any vessel, you should not put your nails in the water.
 If you are cooking and you are putting some salt in dahl, or any other preparation, you should put the salt away immediately, before offering the dahl; otherwise it will become contaminated (juta).You should be very careful when preparing anything with water, salt, masala and so on for Thakuraji, so that everything is pure.
 Do not do anything without washing your hands.